-Parliament protest: International conspiracy commentators to attend, claims influencer
+Parliament protest: Aussie far-right conspiracy commentators to attend, claims influencer

 Fernando, meanwhile, is described by mainstream Australian media as a Sri Lankan-Australian wedding photographer who has become a hero for those supporting Melbourne's anti-vaccine and anti-lockdown protests.

-Rukshan has also been among listed as among the top 100 misinformation superspreaders by the Daily Telegraph and Herald Sun.
+Rukshan has also been listed as among the top 100 misinformation superspreaders by the Daily Telegraph and Herald Sun.

+Immigration NZ's acting general manager for border and visa operations Michael Carley said there are certain conditions temporary visitors to New Zealand must meet in order to be eligible for entry.

+"The onus is on the visitor to satisfy Immigration New Zealand that they meet all of the entry requirements at the time they travel to New Zealand, this includes being of good character," Carley said.

 A police spokesperson said they had no comment on the Australian pair but they were aware of protest activity planned for Wellington on August 23.